 - Request your Letters for Professors.

 Request at the beginning of each term.
 The letters will be emailed to your mail.usask.ca email address within 48 hours.
-Print the letters and take them in person to your professors as early in the term as possible.
+Deliver the letters to your professors as early in the term as possible.

 - Fill out an Exam Accommodation form*